omk2005/HealthShare/README.md

 # HealthShare
-A lightweight permissioned and decentralized healthcare application that implements Attribute Based Access Control (ABAC) using HyperLedger Fabric (Fablo)
+A lightweight permissioned and decentralized healthcare application that implements Attribute Based Access Control (ABAC) using HyperLedger Fabric (Fablo - https://github.com/hyperledger-labs/fablo/blob/main/README.md)

 Clone/locally save this repository on your Linux machine.
-Create another folder (not inside HealthShare) and in that directory (for example: cd Desktop/App) run the below commands:
+Create another folder (not inside HealthShare) and in that directory (for example: cd Desktop/App) run the below commands (on Command Line Prompt):

 nvm install 12.22.12
 nvm use 12.22.12